MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-key-rotation.md

 * * *

 ## Automatic key rotation

-Automatic rotation for the TDE Protector can be enabled when configuring the TDE Protector for the server, from the Azure portal or via the below PowerShell or CLI commands.
-Once enabled, the server will continuously check the key vault for any new versions of the key being used as TDE Protector.
-If a new version of the key is detected, within 60 minutes the TDE Protector on the server will be automatically rotated to the latest key version.
+Automatic rotation for the TDE protector can be enabled when configuring the TDE protector for the server, from the Azure portal or via the below PowerShell or CLI commands.
+Once enabled, the server will continuously check the key vault for any new versions of the key being used as TDE protector.
+If a new version of the key is detected, within 60 minutes the TDE protector on the server will be automatically rotated to the latest key version.

 Automatic rotation in server or managed instance can be used in conjunction with automatic key rotation in Azure Key Vault to enable end-to-end zero touch rotation for TDE keys.

 # [Portal](#tab/azure-portal)
 Using the Azure portal
-1. Browse to the Transparent Data Encryption blade for an existing server.
+1. Browse to the Transparent Data Encryption section for an existing server.
-2. Select the Customer-managed key option and select the key vault and key to be used as the TDE Protector.
+2. Select the Customer-managed key option and select the key vault and key to be used as the TDE protector.
 3. Check the Auto-rotate key checkbox.
 4. Select Save.

-To enable automatic rotation for the TDE Protector using PowerShell or Azure CLI, see the following scripts.
+To enable automatic rotation for the TDE protector using PowerShell, see the following script.

 # [PowerShell](#tab/azure-powershell)
 For Az module installation instructions, see [Install Azure PowerShell](/powershell/azure/install-az-ps).
 For specific cmdlets, see [AzureRM.Sql](/powershell/module/AzureRM.Sql/).